jsBoot/spitfire.js/README.md

 Versioning and API
 -------------

-We use semantic versioning (semver), and the uri by default contain only the MAJOR.MINOR part of the version.
+We use semantic versioning (semver).

 Existing shims fixing / enhancing will trigger a REVISION bump.